cabforum/servercert/docs/BR.md

 Subscriber Certificates issued on or after 1 September 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.

-Due to the precision with which Certificate validity periods are measured, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, to prevent off-by-one-second errors.
+Due to the precision with which the Certificate Validity Periods is measured, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, to prevent off-by-one-second errors.

 ## 6.4 Activation data